slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 ### Using Maven {#maven}

 After you [create your Maven project](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html), you need to add the `bolt` dependency to your `pom.xml` file.
 The `bolt` dependency is a framework-agnostic module.
-If you use Bolt along with [Spring Boot](https://spring.io/projects/spring-boot), [Quarkus (Undertow)](https://quarkus.io/), or any others on top of Servlet environment, the `bolt-servlet` library is required for your app.
-Adding only `bolt-servlet` also works for you.
+If you use Bolt along with [Spring Boot](https://spring.io/projects/spring-boot), [Quarkus (Undertow)](https://quarkus.io/), or any others on top of the Servlet environment, the `bolt-servlet` library is required for your app.
+Adding only `bolt-servlet` also works.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';